NJurquet/SCHOOL2/README.md

 ## Introduction
 Welcome to School !

 This project is designed to manage a school system.
-It can create teachers, students, activities, and evaluations, but also displays students' reports.
+It can create teachers, students, activities, and evaluations, but it also displays students' reports.
 The app is built using the **MAUI .NET 8** framework composed of **C#** and **XAML** languages.
+The application also implements the additional functionality of displaying all Activities, Teachers, and Students; Activities Evaluations, Teacher Activities, and Student reports.

 ## Installation